 Pruning can be confusing for some gardeners.
-This is because there are separate rules for different plants, periods of the year and even zones.
+This is because there are separate rules for different plants, periods of the year, and even zones.
 Pruning hickory trees is not really necessary for fruit production once the trees are mature, but it is an important part of training the plant as it grows.
 Trimming a hickory tree when young promotes sturdier limbs and a better habit for future flowering and production.

 Trimming a Hickory Tree When Young

 Learning how to prune hickory trees during their early years is a crucial step for healthy trees and greater nut yield.
 Other reasons for hickory nut tree pruning might be aesthetics and ease of maintenance.
 Removal of broken or diseased stems over the tree's life can be done at any time but early training should occur when the tree is dormant.
 As with any tree pruning, sanitary practices and correct cut methods increase the benefits and reduce possible harm to the plant.
 Bearing trees and shrubs need a little guidance when they are babies.
 Young trees need to have onne or two good central leaders, which form a scaffold for the peripheral growth.
 Pruning hickory trees within their first or second year also allows the plant to develop good air circulation to reduce disease and pest issues.
 Nut production is best where trees receive good sunlight to the interior, promoting more blooms and, therefore, more fruit.
 Once the leader is established, remove any V-shaped growth which can become weak, but retain any U-shaped peripheral growth.
 This will reduce the chances of breakage that may invite disease and pest problems.

 Mature Hickory Nut Tree Pruning

 Trees started as seedlings may take 10 to 15 years to bear nuts.
 Those that you purchase as grafted plants can produce in as little as four to five years.
 During this period of growth before nut production, maintaining a strong, open canopy is key to future nut development.
-Once trees are established and have a healthy form, the only real pruning necessary is to remove weak, diseased or damaged plant material.
+Once trees are established and have a healthy form, the only real pruning necessary is to remove weak, diseased, or damaged plant material.
 During the dormant period is the best time for such maintenance but you can remove damaged limbs at any time if they pose a hazard.
 Destroy diseased limbs but save any healthy wood for your fireplace or to cure for smoking.

 How to Prune Hickory Trees Correctly